syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 ---
 title: Formatting in ASP.NET MVC Spreadsheet widget | Syncfusion
-description: You can learn here about Formatting support in Syncfusion ASP.NET MVC Spreadsheet control and more details.
+description: You can learn here about formatting support in Syncfusion ASP.NET MVC Spreadsheet control and more details.
 platform: ejmvc
 control: Spreadsheet
 documentation: UG